 1.2.
 Passing school buses

 Drivers may not pass school buses that have stopped and are displaying flashing red signals.
 Instead, drivers are required to stop until the flashing red light ceases.
-Learn more about the Nevada crime of passing a stopped school bus.4 (This is similar to California Vehicle Code 22454 VC, prohibiting passing school buses with flashing lights.)
+Learn more about passing a stopped school bus.4 (This is similar to California Vehicle Code 22454 VC, prohibiting passing school buses with flashing lights.)